samuelim01/tp/docs/UserGuide.md

 Acceptable values for `n/NAME`:
 - Alphanumeric word with or without spaces and should not be blank.
 - Inputs with no values when filtering guests/vendors (e.g. `n/`) is invalid.
+- Error message for invalid name: “Names cannot be blank and should not contain any special characters”.

 Acceptable values for `n/PHONE_NUMBER`:
 - Numbers with no spaces or special characters.
 - At least 3 numbers.
+- Error message for invalid phone number: “Phone numbers should contain only numbers, with no spaces or special characters”.

 Acceptable values for `e/EMAIL`:
 - `local-part@domain`